Supreme Court’s Montgomery Decision: What It Means for Freight Brokers and Trucking Companies

 In Montgomery v.
 Caribe Transport II, LLC, the Court unanimously held that freight brokers are not automatically shielded from state-law negligent hiring lawsuits under the Federal Aviation Administration Authorization Act (FAAAA) when they select an allegedly unsafe motor carrier.

-C.H.
-Robinson argued that federal law preempted these types of claims because broker selection decisions are part of broker “services” protected under the FAAAA.
+The Court found that these claims fall under the FAAAA’s safety exception, which preserves a state’s authority to regulate safety “with respect to motor vehicles.”al law preempted these types of claims because broker selection decisions are part of broker “services” protected under the FAAAA.

 The Supreme Court disagreed.